Version: v2.4.0

 ]);

-10: {
+"10": {

-nickname: "foo",
+"nickname": "foo",

-location: "New York",
+"location": "New York",

-email: "foo@example.com"
+"email": "foo@example.com"

 },

-12: {
+"12": {

-nickname: "bar",
+"nickname": "bar",

-location: "New York",
+"location": "New York",

-email: "bar@medoo.in"
+"email": "bar@medoo.in"

 }

-Data Type Declaration
+Data Type Declarations

-// Supported data type: [String | Bool | Int | Number | Object | JSON]
+// Supported data types: [String | Bool | Int | Number | Object | JSON]

-// [JSON] is a valid JSON, and will be json_decode()
+// [JSON] represents valid JSON data and will be decoded with json_decode().

 $data = $database->select("post", [